marwantosolve/Genetic-Algorithm-String-Evolver/README.md

-# 🧬 Genetic Algorithm Text Evolver
+# 🧬 Genetic Algorithm String Evolver

 This project simulates a **Genetic Algorithm** designed to evolve a random string into a predefined **TARGET** using biological-inspired operations like selection, crossover, and mutation.